Battle Mechanics

 The final calculated accuracy is an integer out of 100 (if it is higher than 100, it is made 100 instead).
 If a random integer between 0 and 99 inclusive is less than the calculated accuracy, the move hits; otherwise, it misses.

-In the first two generations, the final calculated accuracy was an integer out of 255.
-In G/S/C, if the calculated accuracy was 255 or more, the move would automatically hit.
+In the first two generations, the base accuracy and thus the final calculated accuracy was an integer capped at 255.
+In G/S/C, if the calculated accuracy was exactly 255, the move would automatically hit.
 Otherwise (and always in R/B/Y), a random number between 0 and 255 inclusive was generated; if it was less than the calculated accuracy, the move would hit, and otherwise it would miss.
+This meant that in R/B/Y, every normally 100% accurate move had a 1/256 chance of missing.

 Critical Hit?

-If a damaging move that uses the standard damage formula hits the target, it may be a critical hit and deal double damage in addition to ignoring some or all stat stages on the relevant offensive/defensive stats.
+If a damaging move that uses the standard damage formula hits the target, it may be a critical hit and deal 1.5x damage (double prior to the sixth generation) in addition to ignoring some or all stat stages on the relevant offensive/defensive stats.
 The mechanics of critical hits were overhauled completely between the first and second generations, so I will split this coverage into two.

 First-Generation Critical Hits